 Mass communications and marketing have been in Susan’s blood since college days when she hosted a radio show in Nevada, MO.
 Being at Coast Community Radio uses all of Susan’s skills and contacts in a way that she feels gives back to the community.
 Welcome home, Susan.

 Whether on stage, at the soundboard, in the studio, on the air (TMF!, Dead Friday) or at the juke box, Brian is out to make the ambiance as good as it can be with the resources available.
 After studying radio/audio engineering at Western Michigan University and music business at Columbia College Chicago, a chance visit to Astoria forced the best education possible: the coastal pacific northwest community.
 A proud Astorian since 2009, he resides with his partner and their children, Bobby Prine and Emmylou Jane.

 Janet is relatively new to Astoria but not to non-profit work.
 She has an eclectic background in development, event production, database management, bookstore ownership, customer service and tech support.
 Through it all, she’s maintained a passion for books, music, animals and community.
-She started with us as a volunteer librarian and is thrilled to now be in the role of showering Coast Community Radio members with gratitude and support.
+She started with us as a volunteer librarian and is thrilled to now be in the role of showering Coast Community Radio members and volunteers with gratitude and support.

 Joanne’s long relationship with the station includes News Anchor and Reporter, Program producer and host of the popular Columbia River Ship Report.
 Joining Coast Community Radio from her position as Reporter with the Coast River Business Journal, Joanne is dedicated to covering the issues and sharing the stories of our region.